-PFC Myron Ellsworth Dollk was born in North Dakota in May 1918 to Seth A. & Mable M. Dolk.
+PFC Myron Ellsworth Dollk was born on August 1, 1918, to Sam A. & Mable M. Dolk in Bismarck, North Dakota.
 He was known as “Mickey” to his family.
 His parents, who were from Iowa, returned there and resided in Pilot Mound.
 During his time in Iowa, his younger brother was born.
 His family would later move to Riverside, California, where he graduated from Riverside Polytechnic High School in 1936.
 It is known that he played polo.
 He would later reside in Bakersfield and work as a mechanic on farm equipment.

 On August 15, 1941, at Ft.
 Knox, Kentucky, the 194th received orders for duty in the Philippine Islands because of an event that happened during the summer.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, whose plane was at a lower altitude, noticed something odd in the water.
 He took his plane down and identified a flagged buoy in the water and a second in the distance.
 The squadron followed the buoys and found that they lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, hundreds of miles away, which had a large radio transmitter.
 The squadron resumed its flight plan and flew south to Mariveles before returning to Clark Field.
 By the time the planes landed, it was too late in the evening to do anything that day.